GSA/digitalgov.gov/content/posts/2016-03-30-the-data-briefing-an-interview-with-usajobs-on-new-changes-to-their-data-services.md

 ---
-url: /2016/03/30/the-data-briefing-an-interview-with-usajobs-on-new-changes-to-their-data-services/
 date: 2016-03-30 10:00:36 -0400
 title: 'The Data Briefing: An Interview with USAJOBS on New Changes to Their Data Services'
 summary: The Office of Personnel Management released a new look and functionality to USAJOBS in February.
 I recently contacted Michelle Earley, the USAJOBS Program Manager, to ask about the changes to USAJOBS and the data it provides.
-1. What are the
+1. What are
 authors:
   - bbrantley
 categories: